temperlang/temperlang-blog/posts/tangle-of-strings.md

 Most languages do not have that distinction.

-1. UTF-16 centric languages like Java, JavaScript, and C# do not because they do not track whether a surrogate was part of a pair or not.
+1. UTF-16-centric languages like Java, JavaScript, and C# do not because they do not track whether a surrogate was part of a pair or not.
 2. Rust because its strings are not codepoints for [security reasons](https://capec.mitre.org/data/definitions/80.html).
 They are minimal UTF-8 encoded [Unicode scalar value]s by construction.

 Notably, the [WTF-8] exists to allow representing "in a way compatible with UTF-8, text from systems such as JavaScript and Windows that use UTF-16 internally but don’t enforce the well-formedness invariant that surrogates must be paired" and notes that this "is a hack intended to be used internally in self-contained systems."